iden3/circomlib/circuits/basics/binary_ops/README.md

 ## Description

-This folder contains the templates to perform binary artithmetic and logic operations of binary inputs.
+This folder contains the templates to perform binary artithmetic and logic operations on binary inputs.

 ## Structure